|

 The architectural revolution happened at first on the residential building front and the first lone pioneer was Frank LLoyd Wright in Chicago.

 For the first decade of the 20th century the modern concepts of utility, of beauty arising from undecorated, interrelated simple shapes, of form that follows function, made his 'Prairie Houses' with their low horizontal lines and their open, free-flowing plans unique in the world.
 The flat roofs, the strong horizontal and vertical forms, the verandas that accommodated a flow between the interior and exterior spaces revealed the influence of Japanese architecture.
 The unadorned concrete displayed an honesty of material and they seemed to 'float' on the surface of the ground.
+His intellectual and perceptive cohesiveness that equaled the European painters of the time made him the only "cubist" architect until 1910 when the German, Adolf Loos, took this new architectural style across the Atlantic.

 Adolf Loos, after studying architecture in Dresden, went to America where he learned about the new approach to architecture and when he went back to Germany, he settled in Vienna and built the abstract and rectangular Steiner house in the modern style.